briankendall/proxy-audio-device/README.md

 #### Manual installation
 1. Download the latest release from this GitHub repository

 2. Create the directory `HAL` if it does not exist.
-Open a terminal window, execute the following command and enter your administrator password when prompted.
+Open a terminal window, execute the following command and enter your administrator password when prompted:

         sudo mkdir /Library/Audio/Plug-Ins/HAL

-3. Move the directory `ProxyAudioDriver.driver` to `/Library/Audio/Plug-Ins/HAL`.
-Execute in the root directory of the unzipped file.
+3. Move the directory `ProxyAudioDriver.driver` to `/Library/Audio/Plug-Ins/HAL` and assign it the correct owner.
+Execute in the root directory of the unzipped file:

         sudo mv ./ProxyAudioDevice.driver /Library/Audio/Plug-Ins/HAL/
+        sudo chown -R root:wheel /Library/Audio/Plug-Ins/HAL/ProxyAudioDevice.driver

-4. Either reboot your system or reboot Core Audio by executing the following command.
+4. Either reboot your system or reboot Core Audio by executing the following command:

         sudo launchctl kickstart -k system/com.apple.audio.coreaudiod